 HAUMETTE VINEYARDS & WINERY is pleased to present the newly restored Bequette Ribault House.
 We welcome guests to visit and learn more about who lived there and what life was like in post-colonial Ste.
 Genevieve.

-The Bequette Ribault House is open for public tours May thru October and private tours during winter months; (see below.)
-Our Hospitality Center, located in one of the Bequette Ribault Houses’ restored outbuildings, features a timeline of events surrounding the building’s history and a Tasting Bar where you can taste Chaumette’s award-winning wines.
+The Bequette Ribault House is open for public tours on Saturdays May through October and private tours during winter months; (see below).
+Our Hospitality Center, located in one of the Bequette Ribault Houses’ restored outbuildings, features a timeline of events surrounding the building’s history and a Tasting Bar where you can taste select Chaumette award-winning wines.
 Planning a trip to our winery soon?
 Ask our bar staff for a token for a complimentary glass of wine at the Bequette Ribault House.
 We hope to see you soon!

 BUILDING HISTORY The Bequette Ribault House was built by Jean-Baptiste Bequette, Sr. in 1808 and is located across from Le Grand Champ agricultural fields from the original French settlement in the mid-1700s.
 The two-room house is most noted architecturally by its Norman truss and “poteaux-en-terre” construction, or “posts-in-the-earth,” a reference to its vertical logs built directly into the ground.

 Five such structures remain in the U.S., and Ste.
 Genevieve is home to three of these buildings.
 The outbuildings include the renovated Hospitality Center, the Durand Cabin, a small structure moved from its original Ste.
 Genevieve location in the 1980s, and a barn and corncrib.